 NordVPN also has a chatbot, optional and skippable if you’d rather talk to the human.
 Still, it does provide some verification for simple cases.
 In short, based on my experience, this category is tied between the two providers.

 |Ease of use||✔||✘|

-Based on both provider’s performance, NordVPN is the winner here.
-Not only was it significantly faster, but it also ran into fewer issues in the process.
+In the fight between NordVPN vs. CyberGhost, there are few surprises.
+NordVPN is significantly faster and ran into fewer issues in the process.
 Although both services have comparable safety measures, NordVPN has more of them.
 CyberGhost does have its uses for torrenting and streaming, but NordVPN is also great in those areas.

 Pricing may be the only area where NordVPN just doesn’t have a good counterpunch.
 That said, its platforms do have more features, and thus, more use.
 One could argue that CyberGhost is a more newbie-friendly VPN service, but that does come at the cost of more advanced features.

 When it comes to speed, NordVPN is actually a better choice than CyberGhost.
 Its NordLynx tunneling protocol offers smaller speed drops than any of the protocols available on CyberGhost.